Social connections

 The festive period can be an exciting time with many things to look forward to as the year comes to a close.

 For some, it will be a time to celebrate, reflect, relax and rejuvenate.
-However, it may also be a stressful and lonely time for some.

 As many as one in three Australians say they feel lonely during the holidays and most find at least one element of Christmas stressful be it financial burdens, work, finding the perfect gift, hosting Christmas lunch or being away from family and friends.